Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-To understand consciousness, we have a math theorem that is the measure of the amount of information a configuration has as consciousness.
+To understand consciousness, we have a mathematical theorem that measures the amount of information a configuration possesses as a form of consciousness.

 <br /><br />

-Consciousness is a patterning of self organization and systems combining and becoming more self aware and complex over time as an whole at different scales.
+Consciousness is a patterning of self-organization and systems that combine and become more self-aware and complex over time, as a whole, at different scales.

 <br /><br />

-Scientifically, we know everything emerges from something more simple or abstract that creates complex systems between interacting parts called <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.
+Scientifically, we know everything emerges from something simpler or abstract that creates complex systems between interacting parts called <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.

 <br /><br />

 Kurzgesagt teaches you the very basics.
-We will need a bit of a more advanced understanding to begin to explain what consciousness is at smaller and larger scales.
+We will need a more advanced understanding to begin explaining what consciousness is at both smaller and larger scales.

 <br /><br />